kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 1. Draw figures in Excalidraw, and export as **svg**.
 2. Copy figures into kTestNote/Figures.
 The ``inscape-figures watch`` will monitor the figures and invoke Inkscape to generate **pdf_tex** and **pdf**.
 3. Use ``ctrl+i e`` to invoke ``Inscape-figures edit`` to edit the figures in Inkscape(like adding some text, mathmatic formula, etc.), taking the advantage of its pdf_tex pros.
-4. Add code below to kTestNote.tex and build the it.
+4. Add or modify code below to kTestNote.tex and build the it.
    ```latex
    \begin{figure}[H]
       \centering